Tjcaldron/TylerCaldron-Portfolio/README.md

 [Software Demo Video](https://youtu.be/8wn9FN2mkE0)

+# Work projects

+I've included screenshots from two of my work projects, since they were made on DoD property I was unable to properly display them.
+They were created in Microsoft PowerApps and are a calendar designed to track upcoming trainings and sign up for them.
+The perstat application was used to track employee status during the day and whether or not they have logged on or are in the office.

 # Development Environment

 The tools that I used for this assignment were the VS code program and github.